Boston Fake ID Law FAQs for College and University Students

 Is a "Fake ID" charge a felony in Massachusetts?

-It can be.
+Yes, in most cases.
 Under M.G.L. c.
 90, § 24B, altering, forging, or counterfeiting a driver's license is a felony punishable by up to five years in state prison.
 While most student cases are handled in District Court, the threat of a felony record is a serious lever used by prosecutors.

 What is the difference between "Minor in Possession" and "Identity Fraud"?